True or False? In Exercises 5 and 6, determine whether the statem... | Study Prep in Pearson+

 Chi-Square Independence Test

 The chi-square independence test is a statistical method used to determine if there is a significant association between two categorical variables.
-It compares the observed frequencies in each category to the frequencies expected under the null hypothesis of independence.
-A large test statistic indicates that the observed data significantly deviates from what would be expected if the variables were independent.
+It compares the observed frequencies of occurrences in each category to the expected frequencies, which are calculated under the assumption that the variables are independent.
+A significant difference suggests that the variables are related.

 Recommended video: